-3.3.11 Category 12: End of life treatment of sold products
+Category 12: End of life treatment of sold products

-Emissions are produced at the end of a product's useful life when it breaks down in landfill.
-Emissions from the end of life of timber products sold for paper production from ANZ & US processing and Asia plantation and processing assets in Category 12 are calculated.
-End of life emissions from other timber products e.g. lumber and engineered timber are excluded due to the long lived nature of storage in these products.
+This category covers the emissions from the end of a product's useful life when it breaks down in landfill.
+Specifically, it covers emissions from the end of life of timber products sold for paper production from ANZ & US plantation, ANZ & US processing, and Asia plantation and processing assets.
+End of life emissions from other timber products e.g., lumber and engineered timber are excluded due to the long-lived nature of storage in these products.

-Data is collected regarding the total weight of timber products sold for paper production (tonnes or short tons) and it is assumed 40% of paper is disposed to land fill13 and the remainder is recycled.
-Emissions are calculated using emissions factors from the National Greenhouse Account (NGA) Factors, Australian Government.
+Data is collected regarding the total weight of timber products sold for paper production (tonnes or short tons) and it is assumed 40% of paper is disposed to land fill and the remainder is recycled.
+Emissions are calculated using emissions factors from the National Greenhouse Account (NGA) Factors, Australian Government (2020).